123wowow123/chronopin/content.md

 show pixel dimention / size via tooltip?? of scraped image + missing description validation

-Should show page not found and redirect to home? https://chronopin.com/pin/178 quick add Q2 etc default does not select media but when selected it will auto check pin header media once user scrolls then don't reset scroll on load complete
+quick add Q2 etc
+default does not select media but when selected it will auto check pin header media once user scrolls then don't reset scroll on load complete